 6. Students will be expected to prepare a 10-15 minute powerpoint clinical and pathological presentation of a case of their choosing either observed during the elective or on their clinical rotations to be given on the next to last day of the clerkship.

-First day reporting instructions: Room E-163 (E-9 area), University Hospital @ 8:00 AM
+First day reporting instructions: Students should report to Room E-140, University Hospital @ 8:00 AM on the first day of the rotation.

 PATH 9510 - TRANSLATIONAL EXPERIENCE IN LABORATORY MEDICINE